Registration FAQs

 These are generally caps on the number of credits that can be counted toward the JD degree.
 Even if a course cannot count toward the JD, it will still appear on your transcript if it was taken at or through the University of Pittsburgh.

 Enrollment priorities may limit course registration during the first two weeks.
 Third-year students can register for limited (3L priority) and general enrollment courses.
 Second-year students can register for core (2L priority) and general courses.
 If you're ineligible, you'll receive an error message.
 You must wait until open enrollment to register for those courses.
 Check course descriptions on the Law School web pages for specific priorities.
-If eligible but still getting an error, there may be a prerequisite you haven't completed.
+If you are eligible but still getting an error, there may be a prerequisite you haven't completed.

 If you register for a course that will cause a time conflict, you will get a “Time Conflict” error message.
 If the course requires departmental consent, you will get a “Departmental Consent Required” error message.
-If you are trying to register for the MSL offering of the course, you will get an “Out Of Career” error message.
+If you are trying to register for the MSL offering of the course, you will get an “Out of Career” error message.
 If a course has a hard-coded prerequisite attached to it, and you have not taken the prerequisite previously or in the current term, you will get a “Requisite Not Met” error message.

 Full-time students are permitted to register for a course at a PCHE institution in the fall and spring terms.
 The course, earned grade, and units will appear on your Pitt transcript but will not be included in your Law GPA.
 Students who wish to cross-register must obtain the PCHE Form from the Law School Registrar's Office